TobiasSchaffner/SelectionProofread/README.md

 - Automatically copies the selected text.
 - Sends the text to OpenAI's API for proofreading and improvement.
 - Replaces the selected text with the improved version.
-- Currently only supports X11 window managers.

 ## Requirements

 - Python 3.6 or higher
 - `openai` Python library
 - `pyperclip` Python library
-- `xdotool` (for X11)
 - A valid OpenAI API key

 ## Installation